 Breaking the myth

 Enlightening the sons in the family is seldom done.
-Awareness of the menstrual cycle becomes essential to break the social taboos that exist in our society.
+Awareness of the menstrual cycle becomes essential to break the myths about female society in our society.
 For generations, menstruation has been viewed as impure as it involves blood and smell.
 Therefore, it becomes a necessity to explain to the sons that the process is as natural as breathing and that there are hygienic methods of addressing the issue.
 It means that a woman’s body is healthy and functioning well.
 The progression is so dynamic that the girl can go through her busy day with not even an inkling of discomfort on the physical level.
 It is also needed to imply the fact that this is nature’s way to keep life thriving on earth.